Tatiana Santo Domingo: Early life

 Tatiana Santo Domingo was born on 24 November 1983 in New York and raised in Geneva and Paris.
 She is a member of the Santo Domingo family.
 Her father Julio Mario Santo Domingo, Jr. (1958–2009) was the son of Julio Mario Santo Domingo (1923–2011), who was cited as the second richest man in Colombia by Forbes in 2011.
 Her grandfather was owner of the Santo Domingo Group and the Colombian Bavaria Brewery, which was one of the largest breweries in South America.
 When he died in 2011, he left a sixth of his wealth to Tatiana Santo Domingo.

 Her mother Vera Rechulski is a Brazilian socialite from São Paulo, who has a boutique in Paris that sells Indian antiques.
 Before opening her boutique in Paris, she ran a hotel in India for many years.

 Santo Domingo attended the International School of Geneva and then enrolled at a boarding school in Fontainebleau, near Paris, where she was reported to have met her future husband, Andrea Casiraghi.
 However, according to Bob Colacello in a special spread for Vanity Fair entitled, "Fortune's Children," she also attended Institut Le Rosey and École Jeannine Manuel.
 Colacello also claimed that she holds a Bachelor of Fine Arts from American University in London.
 She earned her BFA in visual communications, with a concentration in photography, in 2005.
-In an article dated October 2019, Business Insider echoed Colacello's information about her enrollment at Le Rosey.
+In December 2006, Vogue reported that Santo Domingo was gearing up to begin art history studies at the graduate school-level in New York.
+The same month, Women's Wear Daily specified that she was enrolled at The New School in its report on a special Chanel Couture exhibition in Monaco.